Believe it or not, in Japan, Gospel knowledge of Jesus is readily available.

 I've been trying to look through the most reliable numbers on-and-off over the last few weeks.

 Evangelical Christians likely make up a percentage lower than 1%.
-The 2020 Fact-book by Japan's Statistical Bureau puts the total rate of all Christian groups in 2018 (the latest data) at 1.52%.
+The 2020 Fact-book by Japan's Statistical Bureau puts the total rate of all Christian groups in 2018 (the latest data for religion) at 1.52%.

 Considering there wasn't really a detailed write up on what Christian means to the bureau, I'll assume that Catholic, Jehovah's Witness and Mormon believers also make up a decent percentage of that.